 Due to COVID-19, all events were either cancelled or postponed.
 For The Party Centre, this brought business to a grinding halt.
-As it became clear that physical distancing would be the new norm for the forseeable future, things looked bleak for the event industry.
+As it became clear that physical distancing would be the new norm for the foreseeable future, things looked bleak for the event industry.

 The Party Centre recognized the need to reposition themselves and make use of their assets.
-As the economy slowly reopened, they identified a need for tents or temporary structures in the corporate sector as organizations make accomodations for the new normal.
+As the economy slowly reopened, they identified a need for tents or temporary structures in the corporate sector as organizations make accommodations for the new normal.